BauplanLabs/quack-reduce/README.md

 ## Serverless BI architecture (Optional)

-If you want to see how this architecture can bridge the gap between offline pipelines preparing artifacts, and real-time querying for BI (or other use cases), we recommend you running the [dbt DAG](https://docs.getdbt.com/terms/dag) we prepared to simulate:
+If you want to see how this architecture can bridge the gap between offline pipelines preparing artifacts, and real-time querying for BI (or other use cases), we recommend to run the [dbt DAG](https://docs.getdbt.com/terms/dag) to simulate:

-- running some SQL transformations over the original dataset;
+- running SQL transformations over the original dataset;
-- dump the results of the transformation (the equivalent of a dashboard view) in the data lake;
+- dumping the results of the transformation (the equivalent of a dashboard view) in the data lake;
-- use our serverless query engine to power cheap and fast real-time visualization queries.
+- using our query engine to power cheap and fast real-time visualization queries.

 To do that, you will need a dbt setup.
-To simplify the project, we included a version that works well with [duck-dbt](https://github.com/jwills/dbt-duckdb): however, if you have dbt on Snowflake, the same exact principles apply (as in, you can export from Snowflake your final artifact and then querying it with this lambda).
+To simplify the project, we included a version that works well with [duck-dbt](https://github.com/jwills/dbt-duckdb): however, if you have dbt on Snowflake, the same exact principles apply (as in, you can [export from Snowflake your final artifact](https://docs.snowflake.com/en/user-guide/script-data-load-transform-parquet) and then querying it with this lambda).

-The quickest setup is running dbt locally, so you will need to set up a dbt [profile](https://docs.getdbt.com/docs/core/connection-profiles) named `duckdb-taxi` (see [here](https://github.com/jwills/dbt-duckdb) for examples), for example:
+The quickest setup is running dbt locally, so you need to set up a dbt [profile](https://docs.getdbt.com/docs/core/connection-profiles) named `duckdb-taxi` (see [here](https://github.com/jwills/dbt-duckdb) for examples):

 ```yaml
 # ~/.dbt/profiles.yml